apereo/apereo.github.io/_posts/cas/2017-10-23-cas-multitenancy.md

 Based on the [CAS documentation for dynamic themes](https://apereo.github.io/cas/development/installation/User-Interface-Customization-Themes.html),

 > CAS can also utilize a service’s associated theme to selectively choose which set of UI views will be used to generate the standard views.
 This is especially useful in cases where the set of pages for a theme that is targeted for a different type of audience are entirely different structurally that simply using a simple theme is not practical to augment the default views.
-In such cases, new view pages may be required.

 Sounds exactly like what we might want to use for our tenants.
 In my example, I am simply going to customize the CAS login view fragment for each tenant and then assign the special theme identifier to all tenant A members.
 Let's say I am going to call the theme identifier `tenantATheme`: